ThierryRakotomanana/Pull-Request-By-Practice/README.md

     [ ] : what to show ?
     [ ] : For who is this project ?
     [ ] : it's talk about what?
+      - index file
+      [ ] : try to make a cool layout for header

 <!-- Contributing -->